 Second Year.-Class I.-Boast, Eadie; Poë and Robertson, equal.
-Class II.-Chisholm and Clark, equal; Greaves, Sutherland (D. M.); Crombie and Galloway and Liddy, equal; Gardner, Wright, McCulloch; Payne and Walter, equal; Drury and Giles, equal.
-Class III.-Sandison and Warriner, equal; Kert and Stone, equal; Derrer Wilson (E. P.); Gagnier and Wade, equal; Shanly and Sutherland (V. R.), equal; Smith (E. H.); Buckland and Cockfield and Ferguson (G. H.) and LaPrairie, equal; Aggiman and Charlton and Davis and Jacques and Mackenzie and Macklin and Rainboth and Scott (W. B.), equal; Letson; Cushing and Hodgson and Murphy and Trudeau, equal; Cater and Lang and MacMillan and Rochester (G. H.) and Weldon, equal; Balm and Blackshaw and Dunbar and Ferguson (J. A.) and Helme and Hunt and Johnson and Kelly and Macpherson and Pope and Rochester (L. B.) and Snith (H. E.) and Strong and Ward and Watts and Woods, equal.
+Class II.-Chisholm and Clark, equal; Greaves, Sutherland (D. M.); Crombie and Galloway and Liddy, equal; Gardner, Wright, Mc-Culloch; Payne and Walter, equal; Drury and Giles, equal.
+Class III.-Sandison and Warriner, equal; Kert and Stone, equal; Derrer Wilson (E. P.); Gagnier and Wade, equal; Shanly and Sutherland (V. R.), equal; Smith (E. H.); Buckland and Cockfield and Ferguson (G. H.) and LaPrairie, equal; Aggiman and Charlton and Davis and Jacques and Mackenzie and Macklin and Rainboth and Scott (W. B.), equal; Cater and Lang and MacMillan and Rochester (G. H.) and Weldon, equal; Balm and Blackshaw and Dunbar and Ferguson (J. A.) and Helme and Hunt and Johnson and Kelly and Macpherson and Pope and Rochester (L. B.) and Snith (H. E.) and Strong and Ward and Watts and Woods, equal.